allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

-# Getting Started: how to process data for Timelapse Feature Explorer
+# Getting Started: how to prepare data for Timelapse Feature Explorer

 The [Timelapse Feature Explorer (TFE)](https://timelapse.allencell.org) is a web-based application designed for the interactive visualization and analysis of segmented time-series microscopy data!
 Data needs to be processed into a specific format to be loaded into the viewer.